seinan9/LSCDiscovery/README.md

 ### Quick Start

-Given a lemmatized corpus pair C1, C2 the following steps need to be executed to obtain a set of discovered changing words:
+Given a corpus pair C_1, C_2 the following steps need to be executed to discover changing words:
 1. `bash scripts/prepare_data.sh <data_set_id> <path_corpus1> <path_corpus2>`
 2. `bash scripts/discover_sgns.sh <data_set_id> <window_size> <dim> <k> <s> <min_count1> <min_count2> <itera> <t> <language>`

-Consider the following example using the English SemEval-2020 data set:
+Consider the following example:
-1. `bash scripts/prepare_data.sh en_semeval corpus1.txt.gz corpus2.txt.gz`
+1. `bash scripts/prepare_data.sh test_data path_to_corpus1/corpus1.txt.gz path_to_corpus2/corpus2.txt.gz`
-2. `bash scripts/discover_sgns.sh en_semeval 10 50 5 0.001 3 3 5 1.0 en`
+2. `bash scripts/discover_sgns.sh test_data 10 50 5 0.001 3 3 5 1.0 en`

 ### Prepare Data

-The minimum required data is a corpus pair C1, C2.
-The data can be prepared by running `bash scripts/prepare_data.sh <data_set_id> <path_corpus1> <path_corpus2>`.
+The repository can be used with only one corpus pair (raw or lemmatized).
+The data can be prepared by running `bash scripts/prepare_data.sh <data_set_id> <path_corpus1> <path_corpus2>`.<sup>1</sup>

 While the framework can be used for automatic discovery with only a single corpus pair, it is sub-optimal and hence not recommended.

-To recommend data is the following:
+To recommend input data is the following:
 1. lemmatized corpus pair (in .txt.gz format)
 2. raw corpus pair (in .txt.gz format)